Foley Carrier Services

 Clearinghouse query records3 years§382.401(b)(4)

-One thing employers often miss: the drug and alcohol testing clock starts ticking from the date of the record, not the date of termination.
+One thing employers often miss: Drug and alcohol testing retention periods are based on the date the record was created, not the driver’s termination date.
 If a driver tested positive three months before leaving, that result has to be kept for five years from the test date.

 The most common retention mistake we see is carriers applying the 3-year DQF rule to drug and alcohol records.
 Those are separate regulations with separate timelines.
 Positive test results must be kept for five years regardless of when the driver left.